zzhou007/links/links.md

 $ rm file.txt
 ```

-First we create a test file called file and use the `-i` flag to get the inode number.
 Now we use the `debugfs` to get the information we need to restore the file.

-If your system is on `/dev/sda2` use
+If your file is located on `/dev/sda2` use

 ```
 sudo debugfs -w /dev/sda2
 ```
+`/dev/sda2` is the unix way of naming filesystmes much like the `C:` on windows.
+`/dev/` contains the divices files and `sda2` is the second partition on the first drive.

-If your system is on `/dev/mapper/SysVolGroup-LogVolRoot` use
+If your file is located in the file system `/home`, use `/dev/mapper/SysVolGroup-LogVolRoot`

 ```
 sudo debugfs -w /dev/mapper/SysVolGroup-LogVolRoot
 ```
 If you didn't get a chance to run `ls -i` you can find the inode number with `lsdel`.
-The command displays:

-* the deleted inode number
-* its owner
-* size
-* deletion date

 Now run